Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: QFIM under unitary encoding

-We also comment that the form of the series in Eqn.~\ref{eqn:noise_constant} implies that only Pauli Z errors affect the QFIM, which is a result of our assumed encoding channel, i.e. a z-axis coupling.
-Additionally, we note that the maximum value of $C$ is 1 for GHZ-diagonal states, and it is achieved if and only if every pair of states in set $\mathcal{S}$ have identical eigenvalues.
+The form of the series in Eqn.~\ref{Eq:noise_constant} implies that only Pauli Z errors affect the QFIM, as result of the assumed encoding channel, i.e. a z-axis coupling.
+Additionally, the maximum value of $C$ is 1 for GHZ-diagonal states, and it is achieved if and only if every pair of states in set $\mathcal{S}$ have identical eigenvalues.
 This can be seen as follows:

 where the subtracted term is non-negative, and it becomes zero if and only if $\lambda_{a0}=\lambda_{b0}$, $\forall(a,b)\in\mathcal{S}$.